 Lift the apple and let some of the excess drain back into the pot.

 This recipe is enough for six small apples, with a little bit left over.

 With the leftovers, I poured tiny pools of the candy mixture onto the parchment paper and added a sucker stick to make cinnamon suckers.

 Now, here is what NOT TO DO:

-- Don’t remove from the heat too soon or you will create a mixture that will pull out any fillings you might have.
+- Don’t remove from the heat too soon or the sugar won’t harden, and you will end up with a sticky coating that will pull out any fillings you might have.

 - Don’t use too large of a pan or the candy won’t be deep enough to get a good reading on your candy thermometer.
 Also, it will be more difficult to dip your apples.